Charliemowood/atom-guide/README.md

     git clone https://github.com/Charliemowood/atom-guide && cd atom-guide
     ```

-2. Make the changes you require and save those changes.
+2. Make the changes you would like and save those changes.

 3. To preview the changes you have made, you will need the help of a piece of software called [grip](https://github.com/joeyespo/grip) to help build the Markdown and preview the result in the browser.
 Run the following command.